 Community support and volunteering

-Community360, an independent charity who lead on local community action to improve quality of life, have put together a dedicated webpage of useful Braintree District services and contacts to support you over the coming months, including:
+Community360, an independent charity who lead on local community action to improve quality of life, provide a number of useful Braintree District services such as:

 - doctor surgeries

 - befriending services

 If you or someone you know needs any support, they can contact [email protected] or telephone 01376 550507.

 Since March, coronavirus restrictions have meant families, individuals, and groups in shared households have been living in isolation from their friends and families.
 This will continue following Essex's Tier 2 status preventing people from meeting others inside at home or indoor venues such as restaurants and pubs.